agileware/org.civicoop.action-provider/docs/howto_create_an_action_in_an_extension.md

 ```

-In the code above we define a field which has the name _status_ an Integer Type, the human title is a translated string, it is a reuiqred option, no default value, and the list of options are retrieved from the _ParticipantStatus_ entity.
+In the code above we define a field which has the name _status_ an Integer Type, the human title is a translated string,
+it is a required option, no default value, and the list of options are retrieved from the _ParticipantStatus_ entity.

 ### Specify the parameter options

 In this step we specify which parameters the action has.
-This is similair to the configuration specification.
+This is similar to the configuration specification.
+The difference
-The difference between a parameter and a configuration is that a configuration is set by a site administrator
+between a parameter and a configuration is that a configuration is set by a site administrator whilst a parameter is coming
-whilst a parameter is coming from an other action, an input etc. Depending on the situation in which the action is used
+from an other action, an input etc. Depending on the situation in which the action is used e.g. when used in the
-e.g. when used in the [form-processor](https://lab.civicrm.org/extensions/form-processor) a parameter could be mapped to an input of a
+[form-processor](https://lab.civicrm.org/extensions/form-processor) a parameter could be mapped to an input of a
 form processor or to an output of previous action.

 In our specific example we have the event_id and the contact_id as parameters.